GareArc/composepack/README.md

 </p>

 Docker Compose is great for running containers — but it has one huge missing piece:
-**no templating, no dynamic config, no values, no clean overrides.**
+**no templating, no dynamic config, no clean overrides.**

-This forces teams to ship giant YAML files, copy/paste configs across environments, switch between profiles, hand-edit deployments, bolt on extra scripts for variable processing, and pray nothing breaks when customers edit their `.env` files.
+This forces teams to ship giant YAML files, copy/paste configs across environments, hand-edit deployments, bolt on extra scripts for variable processing, and pray nothing breaks when customers edit their `.env` files.
+For users, it's a nightmare to manage multiple environments and keep track of changes when upgrading .env files.

 **ComposePack fixes all of this.** ✨

-ComposePack brings a **modern templating engine**, **values.yaml**, and a **real packaging workflow** to Docker Compose — all while staying 100% compatible with the Compose CLI.
+ComposePack brings a **modern templating engine**, **overridable config system**, and a **real packaging workflow** to Docker Compose — all while staying 100% compatible with the Compose CLI.

 <p align="center">
   <b>⚓ Helm-style workflows • 🎛️ Dynamic templating • 📦 Installable charts</b><br>